canonical/discourse-k8s-operator/docs/tutorial.md

 ```
 The command will return the password of the created user.
 Discourse will be deployed with `discourse-k8s` as default hostname.
 If you are using a Multipass instance you need to forward the request from your local to the Multipass instance.
 First get the Multipass instances IP address.
-Since the indico is served on the local address of the Multipass VM we need to use the ip address of the VM.
+Since the Discourse is served on the local address of the Multipass VM we need to use the ip address of the VM.
 To get the IP address of a Multipass instance run the following command:

 ```bash
 ip -4 -j route get 2.2.2.2 | jq -r '.[] | .prefsrc'